joinpursuit/AC_4_Web/units/html/lessons/dom_2/dom2_update.md

   </details>

-  Challenge: Make you li's colors altername between blue and red.
+  Challenge: Make you li's colors alternate between blue and red.
   Challenge: Try and change the background color of the body to your favorite color.

   ---